 - Communicating with you.
 To comply with our legal and regulatory obligations.

-- Checking your information against sanction screening list.
+- Check your information against the sanction screening list.
 To comply with our legal and regulatory obligations.

 We will only use your personal data for the purposes for which it was originally collected unless we reasonably believe that another purpose is compatible with that or those original purposes and need to use your personal data for that purpose.
 If we do use your personal data in this way and you wish us to explain how the new purpose is compatible with the original, please contact us using the details in Part 12.
 If we need to use your personal data for a purpose that is unrelated to, or incompatible with, the purposes for which it was originally collected, we will inform you and explain the legal basis which allows us to do so.
 In some circumstances, where permitted or required by law, we may process your personal data without your knowledge or consent.
 This will only be done within the bounds of the Data Protection Legislation and your legal rights.